Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 When travelling with friends, it’s important to have somewhere that you’ll enjoy spending time together.
 And what could be better than a pool with a swim-up bar?!

-Enjoy a beer or a tequila and catch up with friends you haven’t seen for a while before retiring to your own apartment which has enough space for up to eight.
-If you want to get out an explore the local area, there are free bikes included!
+Enjoy a beer or a tequila and catch up with friends you haven’t seen for a while before retiring to your own luxury apartment which has enough space for up to eight.
+If you want to get out and explore the local area, there are free bikes included!

 Top 5 Airbnb Experiences in Tulum

-Here are five of our favourite Airbnb Experiences in Tulum.
+Here are five of my favourite Airbnb Experiences in Tulum.
 Now, it’s over to you to decide which one you want to do first!

 - 4 hours